Superljf/react-ant-design-mobile/README.md

 | --- | --- | --- | --- | --- |
 | IE11, Edge | last 2 versions | last 2 versions | last 2 versions | last 2 versions |

+## Contributing

+Any type of contribution is welcome, here are some examples of how you may contribute to this project:

+- Use Ant Design Pro in your daily work.
+- Submit [issues](http://github.com/ant-design/ant-design-pro/issues) to report bugs or ask questions.
+- Propose [pull requests](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.